vMohammad24/luna-plugins/README.md

 1. Install Tidal Luna
 2. Go to Luna Settings > Plugin Store
-3. Add the plugin store URL or install individual plugins
+3. Scroll down until you find "@vmohammad/plugins"
-4. Enable the plugins you want to use
+4. Click on the plugin you want to install